leeb2828/third_spark_app/README.md

 # THIRD SPARK PROJECT

-This page is displayed in your browser after you type in http://localhost:4567
+The first page is displayed in your browser after you type in http://localhost:4567 showing a form and a "Welcome Students" message.<br />
+After you log in, the second page appears.
+When the user returns to the home page, a welcome message with their name appears instead.
 ![web_page](page1.png)
 ![web_page](page2.png)